Oneflow-Inc/oneflow-yolo-doc/docs/source_code_interpretation/val_py.md

 源码解读： [val.py](https://github.com/Oneflow-Inc/one-yolov5/blob/main/val.py)

-Ultralytics 官方给的介绍
+Ultralytics YOLOv5 官方给的介绍:

 > Validate a model's accuracy on [COCO](https://cocodataset.org/#home) val or test-dev datasets.
-Models are downloaded automatically from the [latest YOLOv5 release](https://github.com/ultralytics/yolov5/releases).
+Models are downloaded automatically from the [latest YOLOv5 release](https://github.com/Oneflow-Inc/one-yolov5/releases).
 To show results by class use the `--verbose` flag.
 Note that `pycocotools` metrics may be ~1% better than the equivalent repo metrics, as is visible below, due to slight differences in mAP computation.